Chart Color Schemes

 Wallan features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.0% of all households, including 45.0% couples with children, 24.7% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 17.0%, with lone person households at 15.2% and group households comprising 1.7%.
-The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.6.
+Family households dominate at 83.0% of all households, comprising 45.0% couples with children, 24.7% couples without children, and 12.5% single parent families.
+Non-family households make up the remaining 17.0%, with lone person households at 15.2% and group households comprising 1.7% of the total.
+The median household size of 3.0 people is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households